-class uplink.error_handler(func)

-A decorator for creating custom error handlers.
+''' class uplink.error_handler(exception_handler, requires_consumer=False) A decorator for creating custom error handlers. '''

 To register a function as a custom error handler, decorate the function with this class.
 The decorated function should accept three positional arguments: (1) the type of the exception, (2) the exception instance raised, and (3) a traceback instance.